svenkreiss/svenkreiss.github.io/content/pages/about.md

 </div>
 </div> -->

-As the PI for an SNSF Spark Grant, I am investigating new ideas for the Social Force model (presented at STRC2019 and hEART2019) and human path prediction in the context of autonomous vehicles.
+As the PI for an SNSF Spark Grant, I was investigating new ideas for the Social Force model (presented at STRC2019 and hEART2019) and human path prediction in the context of autonomous vehicles.

-Before returning to academia, I was the Senior Data Scientist at [Sidewalk Labs (Alphabet)](https://www.sidewalklabs.com) in New York City where I focused on machine learning for urban environments.
+Before my postdoc, I was the Senior Data Scientist at [Sidewalk Labs (Alphabet)](https://www.sidewalklabs.com) in New York City where I focused on machine learning for urban environments.
 My background is in particle physics where I hold a PhD from NYU and where I worked with